Sreya-Ravi/masterDSA/README.md

 <!-- This repo includes, but not limited to, the following topics: -->
 <br/>
-The master list of Data Structures & Algorithms including, but not limited to fundamentals:
+The master list of Data Structures & Algorithms, including, but not limited to fundamentals:

 ## Data Structures
 • `Arrays` <br/>